Sevajper/Countdown-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.

+# Installation guide

+Follow the steps below to run the app

+If you don't already have Angular use `npm install -g @angular/cli`

+New dev dependency introduced in Angular 6.0 `npm install --save-dev @angular-devkit/build-angular`

+You might need to bump up your Node.js to V12.20 for the app to run `nvm install 12.20` and then `nvm use 12.20`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.